-A specialist teacher oversees of the PE lessons.
-Students are given PE lessons twice a week.
+Students are given PE lessons twice a week by specialist PE teachers.
 During these lessons the development and progress of students is monitored by the PE teacher(s).
+Students of groups 3 - 5 take part in swimming lessons provided by Sportcomplex Koning Willem Alexander.
+In addition we run a 'school ground to play ground initiative' during break times where students are exposed to a wide range of outdoor activities.

 In specific circumstances PE teachers might advise motoric remedial teaching or physiotherapy and discuss options with parents.
 When parents have questions regarding the physical development of their child, they are invited to make an appointment with the PE teacher.

-Every year Optimist International School has a sports day.
-This event takes place on one of the playing fields nearby and is organized by our PE teacher.
+We have an annual sports day.
+This event takes place on one of the playing fields nearby and is organised by our PE teacher.
 Students take part in various sports activities and games during the day.

 The PE teacher also organizes specific lessons provided by Sportservice Haarlemmermeer at our school during the regular PE lessons, for example tennis or judo.
 We also participate in local sports tournaments, such as athletics, baseball, basketball, soccer and hockey.
 We usually participate with mixed groups (with students of OBS de Optimist).

-Students can register for these events.
-Our PE teacher organizes these tournaments and usually parents are present as coaches.
+Our PE teacher organises these tournaments and usually parents are present as coaches.
 These tournaments take place after school time or during the weekends and holidays.